-Ms. Wilson has toured the globe not only as a performer, but as advocate on behalf of social and civic issues.
-As a Supreme, she performed for Britain’s Queen Mother and the future King of Sweden and other international audiences.
-However, Ms. Wilson’s global stature grew after former U.S. Secretary of State Colin Powell named her one of nine cultural ambassadors in 2003.
+Ms. Wilson toured the globe not only as a performer, but as advocate on behalf of social and civic issues.
+As a Supreme, she performed for Kings and Queens, Prime Ministers and international audiences.
+Appearing as “Mary Wilson of the Original Supremes,” she was sought out to entertain all over the world; a Command Performances for the Royal family in England and Sweden. performing for President Bill Clinton in the East Room of the White House at the Millennium Celebration.
+Ms. Wilson’s global stature in the world of politics and humanitarian causes grew after former U.S. Secretary of State Colin Powell named her one of nine cultural ambassadors in 2003.

-As an official “goodwill” ambassador, Ms. Wilson visited poverty-stricken areas in Bangladesh, where she witnessed children as young as five years old having to break bricks to earn money for their families.
+Ms. Wilson visited poverty-stricken areas in Bangladesh, where she witnessed children as young as five years old having to break bricks to earn money for their families.
 In Pakistan, she spoke at Fatima Jinnah Woman University about pursuing their goals and “Daring to Dream.”
-In Mozambique and Botswana, Ms. Wilson addressed young people about the dangers of HIV and AIDS and her quest for world peace.
+In Mozambique and Botswana, Ms. Wilson addressed young people about the dangers of HIV and AIDS and her quest towards world peace.

 In November 2004, she was one of the featured performers to headline the United Nations’ “World AIDS Day” concert at St. John the Divine Cathedral in New York City.
 She later returned to the United Nations Building to lecture about the poverty, hunger and destruction she witnessed during her trips.

 In November 2007, Ms. Wilson traveled to Sri Lanka, where as many as 15 people are injured or killed every month by landmines.
 Her tour focused on clearing mines in northern Sri Lanka and regenerating the area’s dairy industry.
-Along with her seven-member band, Ms. Wilson gave a 90-minute concert, where she performed a medley of the Supremes’ greatest hits drawing diplomats, government officials and the news media to the dance floor.
-The proceeds from the concert were contributed to Sri Lankan charities assisting victims of landmines.
+Along with her seven-member band, Ms. Wilson gave a 90-minute concert, drawing diplomats, government officials and the news media to the dance floor as friends which helped in discussions to help change.
+A portion of the proceeds from the concert was contributed to Sri Lankan charities assisting victims of landmines.

-Ms. Wilson also has visited Laos, which received a $3 million grant from the U.S. Department of Agriculture (USDA) to improve the quality of life of children who were not attending school because they were hungry or in danger of unexploded ordnances.
+Ms. Wilson visited Laos, which received a $3 million grant from the U.S. Department of Agriculture (USDA) to improve the quality of life of children who were not attending school due to hunger or fear of unexploded ordnances.
 While in Muangkhai Village, Laos, Ms. Wilson personally pushed the button to detonate more than two tons of explosives found in and around villages and schools.
-In late 2008, her plans include travel to Vietnam, Cambodia and Okinawa, as well as returning to Laos, to clear landmines still active from the Vietnam War, which ended more than three decades ago.
+In late 2008, she travelled to Vietnam, Cambodia and Okinawa, as well as returning to Laos, to clear landmines still active from the Vietnam War.

 Over the years, Ms. Wilson has been highly recognized as the consummate humanitarian.
-She continues to devote her time and talent to assisting a diverse group of non-profit organizations, including the Susan G. Komen Breast Cancer Foundation, the American Cancer Society, St. Jude’s Children’s Research Hospital, The Po Leung Kuk schools of Hong Kung, UNICEF, the Cystic Fibrosis Foundation, and Figure Skaters in Harlem, a youth organization committed to helping children realize their dreams to compete in the Olympics.
-She has been active with Child Research, supporting a child around the world for the past 20 years.
+She devoted her time and talent to assisting a diverse group of non-profit organizations, including the Susan G. Komen Breast Cancer Foundation, the American Cancer Society, St. Jude’s Children’s Research Hospital, The Po Leung Kuk schools of Hong Kung, UNICEF, the Cystic Fibrosis Foundation, and Figure Skaters in Harlem, a youth organization committed to helping children realize their dreams to compete in the Olympics.

 In 2003, the National Foundation for Women Legislators bestowed a Lifetime Achievement Award on Ms. Wilson and invited her to a delegation of women legislators who traveled to Bahrain.
-She participated in a Trade and Civil Life Conference hosted by the Prince and Prime Minister of Bahrain and is proud to have played a role in helping pass the Freedom Trade Bill between the U.S. and Bahrain.
+She participated in a Trade and Civil Life Conference hosted by the Prince and Prime Minister of Bahrain and helped lead discussions that resulted in passing the Freedom Trade Bill between the U.S. and Bahrain.

 At the 37th Congressional Black Caucus Annual Legislative Conference in 2007, she received the Floyd Washington Auto Safety Advocacy Award for her commitment to auto safety.